APUSH Essays: The "Irish" Thesis Formula Explained

 In their groups, students tackle a set of questions designed to dig deeper into their thinker’s ideas.
 Questions might include: What are the top five points of your thinker?
 Why are these points compelling?
 How would the other figures respond to these points?
 Why are those responses unconvincing?
 How does the thinker’s perspective fit within the historical context of the time?
 Do you agree that they are progressive?
 Why or why not?
 Why are there so many disagreements among like-minded thinkers—all of whom consider themselves to be progressives?
 These discussions help students articulate why they were drawn to their thinker’s ideas and provide a foundation for the upcoming debate.

 After the initial group discussions, students get a chance to convince members of other groups to join them.
 Each group makes a two-minute pitch, trying to sway others to their side.
-Once all groups have made their cases, students are allowed to move to a different group if they found another argument more compelling.
+Once all groups have made their cases, students are allowed to move to a different group if they find another argument more compelling.

 In the next phase, groups take turns cross-examining one another.
 Each group formulates questions for the opposing sides, and students must answer these questions on the spot.
 To encourage broader participation, you might establish rules such as limiting how many times a student can speak during this phase.
 You could also pose questions yourself, asking each group to respond.
 After this round, students may move to a different group if they feel persuaded by the cross-examinations.